benchang123/Pokemon-Go-Analysis/README.md

 I also am interested to predict the CP of the Pokemons that will be released in the near future.
 This will help me anticipate which pokemons will be strong upon release.

-### Analysis of the Strongest Pokemon Type in Pokemon GO
+### Analysis of the Strongest and Weakest Pokemon Species in Pokemon GO

-Upon analyzing the CP and statistics of the Pokemons, I want to see which type of Pokemon is the strongest.
+Upon analyzing the CP and statistics of the Pokemons, I want to see which Pokemons are the strongest to use in Pokemon GO.